 On many Unix systems, including Linux, the collating sequence is part of what is known as the locale (see man locale), and is configurable.
-This means that depending on how the locale is set up, some commands, including Is (which lists files/directories in sorted order) and sort (a powerful command for performing a variety of sorting functions, again, see man sort for details) will function differently.
-For example, on the lab machines the locale has been configured so that the sort order is A, a, B, b, ..., Y, y, Z, z (i.e. choice 4 above), while on my office machine, it is currently A, B, ..., Y, Z, a, b, ..., y, z (choice 2).
+This means that depending on how the locale is set up, some commands, including ls (which lists files/directories in sorted order) and sort (a powerful command for performing a variety of sorting functions, again, see man sort for details) will function differently.

+On the lab machines the locale has been configured so that the sort order is A, B, ..., Y, Z, a, b, ..., y, z (choice 2) which, conveniently, is also the same order that applies when we use the analogous type of construct with the grep command discussed below.

-Importantly, the collating sequence applies to match sets as described above so that on the lab machines, for example, the construct is equivalent to while on my office machine
+Importantly, the collating sequence applies to match sets as described above so that on the lab machines, for example, the construct is equivalent to as one might expect.
+However, on other Unix/Linux systems you may find that it is equivalent to